I wrote a book about my perinatal loss.

 Where to order my book, Joy In Suffering?

-Have you experienced perinatal loss of some kind?
+Have you experienced miscarriage or infant loss?
 I’d love to hear from you.
 It’s easy to feel like you are all alone, but sometimes it helps to talk to someone who can relate.
 Feel free to leave a comment below or send me an email.